"When you buy from a small business an actual person does a little happy dance "

 Naturally derived skincare products manufactured in the Byron region and exported around the world.
 Locally sourced ingredients combined with therapeutic levels of active herbal and plant extracts, essentials oils and vitamins.
 Skin, body and hair care treatments.
 Every Sanctum product contains more than 70% Certified Organic Ingredients and many products are more than 95% Certified Organic.
 Family owned and run business.
 Visit the factory outlet at their laboratory headquarters.

 You’ll find locally produced foods in many Byron stores and surrounding areas.
+The local markets in the area will be showcasing some of these local treasures, stay updated with the local markets during your visit.
 Keep an eye out for: